MorphiaOrg/morphia/docs/reference/content/guides/querying.md

 Assert.assertEquals(4, good.size());
 ```

 As you can see here, we create `Greeting` objects for multiple languages.
-In our test query, we're looking for occurrences of the work
+In our test query, we're looking for occurrences of the word
 "good" in any document.
 We created four such documents and our query returns exactly those four.

 ## Other Query Options